 UNICEF Mozambique’s Daniel Timme said the agency began putting aid in place ahead of the cyclone from Beira and Maputo to the north of Mozambique.Timme added that UNICEF is still providing humanitarian assistance for around 1 million children in central Mozambique from Cyclone Idai.

 In the provincial capital and economic hub of Pemba, one of the areas struck by the storm, residents said they met daybreak with a sense of relief on Friday.”The rain has stopped for now,” homeowner Innocent Mushunje said.”Mostly the damage has come from fallen trees, but it hasn’t been severe in Pemba.
 I’m more worried about low-lying villages where the structures are more precarious.”

-Andre Luis, manager of the popular Pemba tourist spot the Nautilus Hotel, said that there was minimum damage to their beachfront restaurant.”The strongest wind and rain came around 1 a.m.
+Andre Luis, manager of the popular Pemba tourist spot the Nautilus Hotel, told CNN there was minimum damage to their beachfront restaurant.”The strongest wind and rain came around 1 a.m.
 The power has been out since 11 p.m.
 At the moment there is no rain and the wind is dying down for now.
 At the moment, we aren’t worried, this is not as bad as we anticipated,” he said.

 Luis lives on the outskirts of Pemba and said there was no damage to his house, but in his area, fallen trees have caused some damage to fencing.Another hotel manager, Vitaliano Hivala of Raphael’s, said many people arrived before the storm to seek shelter.

 “There was heavy wind and rain overnight, but not nearly as bad as I expected, and there is no damage that I can see,” Hivala commented.